Home / Career Guides / Construction Vice President

 Can a construction vice president influence the company’s strategic direction?

-Yes, as an executive, influencing the company’s strategic direction is critical to the role.
+Yes.
 They can impact decisions about business growth, service offerings, market expansion, and more.
 They may also be involved in setting the company’s values and culture, aligning the workforce with company objectives, and ensuring the company maintains a competitive position in the industry.

 How does a construction vice president manage teams?

-Managing teams involves various responsibilities, including staff recruitment, training, and development.
+Managing teams involves staff recruitment, training, and development.
 They must have a competent team, delegate tasks effectively, and promote a healthy and constructive work environment.
 They are also responsible for resolving conflicts, rewarding achievements, setting performance expectations, and providing guidance to staff.
 They must foster a safety-first culture to prevent accidents and injuries.

 What is the role of a construction vice president in conflict resolution?